Juxtagames/M5E-Ruleset/README.md

 ## SRD Downloads

-We recommend downloading all files from the **'Master' branch only**.
+We recommend downloading all files from the **'Master' branch only** as other branches are a work in progress.

+* To download a package of **ALL** M5E SRD documents, visit [Releases](https://github.com/Juxtagames/Modern5E/releases).
 * To download specific M5E SRD documents, simply browse the directory above.
-* To download a package of **ALL** M5E SRD documents, visit [Releases](https://github.com/Juxtagames/Modern5E/releases).

 ## WIP Downloads

-All Modern5E project files currently in-development - in this case, both the Modern5E SRD and the Modern5E Core Rulebook - are located under the ['Work-in-Progress'](https://github.com/Juxtagames/Modern5E/tree/work-in-progress/pages) branch.
-Be aware, this branch and any extraneous branches outside the 'Master' branch are subject to change at any time.
+All M5E work in progress (WIP) files are located under the ['wip'](https://github.com/Juxtagames/Modern5E/tree/wip/pages) branch.
+Be aware, this branch and any extraneous branches outside the 'Master' branch are in-development and subject to change at any time.
+We suggsest never using any WIP documents in any active projects or publications.

 ### WIP Tracking